The Path To A Successful Career, For The Next Generation of Counselors!

 Oh, scroll down just a little bit further for that supervisor list I promised you.

-Kathleen Mills LPC S, CEAP
+Kathleen Mills LPC S, CEAP, CIMHP

 Here's The List of Supervisors I Recommend